-Wills and Estates Lawyer Sarah Mitchell outlines some of the important steps to take before your first appointment to assist in the easy preparation of your Will.
+TGB Lawyers’ Wills and Estates partner Sarah Mitchell outlines some of the important steps to take before your first appointment to assist in the easy preparation of your Will.

 Preparation is key – here is a list of things to consider before your first appointment, which will save you time and ensure your wishes are truly represented in your Will.

-4. Telephone numbers (particularly in relation to Executors and Substitute Decision-Makers if you are having an Advance Care Directive prepared).
+- Telephone numbers (particularly in relation to executors and Substitute Decision-Makers if you are having an Advance Care Directive prepared).

-This information can assists us in ensuring your wishes are in fact carried out and any risks you need to be aware of are brought to your attention and discussed thoroughly.
-Personally I enjoy the process of getting to know my clients and feel that this is an important part of preparing an accurate Will.
+This information can assist us in ensuring your wishes are in fact carried out and any risks you need to be aware of are brought to your attention and discussed thoroughly.

 Have you previously been married or in a de facto relationship?

-Details regarding whether or not an informal or formal property settlement was reached (in that previous relationship) is also relevant.
+Details regarding whether or not an informal or formal property settlement was reached (in that previous relationship) are also relevant.

 Are you currently in a relationship?
 Are you contemplating marriage to your partner?

-Yes, these details are also relevant to the advice we provide.
+These details are crucial to the advice we provide.

-Think about whom you want to appoint as your executor, and who might be an appropriate substitute executor in the event for some reason your first choice/s cannot undertake the role.
+Think about who you want to appoint as your executor, and who might be an appropriate substitute executor if for some reason your first choice/s cannot undertake the role.

-An executor is someone you are confident can be entrusted to make sure your wishes as expressed in your Will are carried out.
-It may be that there is a sibling or adult child or children that come to mind as having the requisite level of responsibility and maturity to be appointed either solely or jointly.
+An “executor” is someone you are confident can be entrusted to make sure your wishes as expressed in your Will are carried out.
+It may be that there is a sibling or adult child/children that comes to mind as having the requisite level of responsibility and maturity to be appointed either solely or jointly.

 Do you have an up-to-date grasp on the current values of your assets and liabilities?

-Your solicitor will ask you for the details of all of your assets, how much they are valued at as well as how they are owned.
-For example, if you own real property you should know exactly how the property is owned i.e. in your sole name or with another person or people as joint tenants or tenants in common.
+Your lawyer will ask you for the details of all of your assets, how much they are valued at as well as how they are owned.
+For example, if you own real property you should know exactly how the property is owned i.e. in your sole name, or with another person/people as joint tenants or tenants in common.

-Similarly, in relation to bank account and investments, what type of accounts or investments are they, and are they owned by you solely or with another person or people?
+Similarly, in relation to bank account and investments, what type of accounts or investments are they, and are they owned by you solely or with another person/people?